Understand the entry requirements

 Submit your application

-You can submit your application to study at Deakin by email.
+You can submit your application to study at Deakin by email or online.

 Apply by email